nirtusbro/test/source/definition/event/IMoveResolutionListener.rst

    Event koji game engine poziva posle svakog poteza, ocekujuci razresenje poteza.
 Potezi koji se dozvole postaju deo zurnala.

-   :param gameEngine: gameEngine koji kontrolise igru
+   :param gameEngine: The gameEngine which controlls the game
-   :param board: instanca boarda na kojem se igra
+   :param board: The board on which the game is played
-   :param player: igrac koji pomera figuru
+   :param player: The player who is moving the figure
-   :param sourceElement: izvorisni board element sa kojeg se odigrava potez
+   :param sourceElement: The source board element from which the move is being played
-   :param destinationElement: odredisni board element sa kojeg se odigrava potez
+   :param destinationElement: The target board element from which the move is being played
-   :param sourceStack: izvorisni stack sa kojeg se odigrava potez
+   :param sourceStack: The source stack from which the move is being played
-   :param destinationStack: odredisni stack sa kojeg se odigrava potez
+   :param destinationStack: The target stack from which the move is being played
-   :param figureMoving: figura koja se pomera
+   :param figureMoving: The figure which is being moved
-   :return: spisak akcija koje game engine treba da izvrsi kao posledicu ovog poteza, osnova za zurnal
+   :return: A list of actions the game engine should do as a result of this move